Look at this picture, taken from a 15th-century manuscript:

 Today, humans performing in-vitro fertilization can have their embryos screened for debilitating diseases, and the ability to actively remove such conditions is being developed.
-There is no reason for such modifications to be limited to disease - anything that arises from our genes/epigenetics can be modified.
+I believe such intervention eventually won’t be limited to disease - anything that arises from our genes/epigenetics might be alterable.

-Even if at first it is taboo or outlawed in certain countries, genetically modified humans are inevitable.
-An unedited human cannot compete with a person designed to have astronomical intelligence, impeccable health, exquisite physical beauty, and unflagging mental stability/motivation2.
-Any society that falls behind in embracing such humans would quickly find itself exploited, just as the technological advantage of post-enlightenment European powers enabled them to plunder nearly the whole globe.
+Even if at first it is taboo or outlawed in certain countries, I think that genetically modified humans are inevitable.
+It would be difficult to compete with a person designed to have astronomical intelligence, impeccable health, exquisite physical beauty, and unflagging mental stability/motivation2.
+Any society that falls behind in embracing such humans could find itself exploited, just as the technological advantage of post-enlightenment European powers enabled them to plunder nearly the whole globe.

-Once the threshold is passed where each generation designs its successors, we will be moving towards a singularity where the minds and motivations of their descendants diverge from our own, making their actions incomprehensible to us.
-Nevertheless, I can’t resist the temptation to try imagining what such creations might be like.
+Once the threshold is passed where each generation designs its successors, we would be moving towards a singularity where the minds and motivations of their descendants diverge from our own, making their actions incomprehensible to us.
+Nevertheless, I can’t resist the temptation to speculate about these creations.
 So here it is, if climate change/ecological collapse/unknown threats don’t destroy us, I think it is possible that the following will happen:

 Their Minds Will Become Alien - As human understanding of the brain and artificial intelligence advances, I suspect that we will start augmenting and modifying our brains with no more thought than we would give to a prosthetic limb.
 For example, since the 1970s, Cochlear implants have been used to directly stimulate the auditory nerves of people suffering from hearing loss - a primitive brain-computer interface.
 Recent research has allowed monkeys with brain implants to control robot arms with their minds and has enabled connecting multiple separate brains to achieve a task.

-There is no reason not to believe that as our understanding of AI and complex systems increases, we won’t eventually comprehend the brain’s functionality and begin changing its deep internal structures.
+Perhaps as our understanding of AI and complex systems increases, we will eventually comprehend the brain’s functionality and begin changing its deep internal structures.
 Just like human brains seem to be optimized towards dealing with environments typical to Earth, the minds of future beings might have specialized parts, giving them an intuitive understanding of quantum mechanics or large-scale social dynamics.
 They would then pick up these subjects as quickly as human children pick up a new language.

 They Might No Longer Be Carbon-Based At All - Our construction is a result of our environment.
 Life appears to have started in pools of water rich with amino-acids, so we are bags of water that use amino-acids to function.
 This biological construction has proven highly versatile, adapting to most environments on this planet… but that does not mean that it is a good design for all worlds or the void of space.
-Once our descendants truly understand how the brain works, there is no reason they would not imitate the functionality in a different substrate.
+Once our descendants understand how the brain works, they could try imitating the functionality in a different substrate.
 This could be a silicon computer or some other construct that allows performing brain-equivalent computations.
 To a creature explicitly built for the environment, the lead-melting temperature and immense pressure of Venus would be as comfortable as a spring day on Earth is for us.
 And that’s the point - each successive generation of intelligent design would be perfectly adapted to their environment, using all the tools of biology, technology, and science at their parents’ disposal.

 Many of these ideas were already explored in science fiction.
-The only missing piece to most existing works is the recurrent component - the human creations live and die ignorant to their own design.
-In this scenario, Frankenstein’s monster would depend on Frankenstein to create another - it would have the intelligence, comprehension, and skills necessary to repeat and improve its own construction in the next generation.
-Imagine each of the people in the above images sitting at a desk, designing replicating nanobots, tweaking gene expression, and referencing environmental data to adapt their descendants to thrive in a place they themselves cannot survive.
+The only missing piece to most existing works is the recurrent component - these creations live and die ignorant to their own design.
+In this scenario, Frankenstein’s monster wouldn’t depend on Frankenstein to create another - it would have the intelligence, comprehension, and skills necessary to repeat and improve its own construction by itself.

 The extremity of these changes might hint at why such things are not common in science fiction.
 It would be hard to relate to an entity whose parent was a planet-spanning photosynthetic slime, which is itself a tiny metallic pellet flying through interstellar space, and whose child will be a swarm of asteroid-hopping insects at a star tens of light-years away.
 Each successive generation having been conceived, optimized, and built specifically to maximize adaptation to their environment.